GSM - Quick Guide

 - Many more other criteria can be designed by a service provider to charge their customers.

-Till the time this tutorial is written, most of the service providers are charging their customer's SMS services based on number of text messages sent from their mobile phone.
-There are other prime SMS services available where service providers are charging more than normal SMS charge.
-These services are being used in collaboration of Television Networks or Radio Networks to demand SMS from the audiences.
+Most of the service providers charge their customer's SMS services based on the number of text messages sent.
+There are other prime SMS services available where service providers charge more than normal SMS charge.
+These services are being availed in collaboration of Television Networks or Radio Networks to demand SMS from the audiences.

-Most of time, charges are paid by the SMS sender but for some services like stocks and share prices, mobile banking facilities and leisure booking services, etc. Recipient of the SMS has to pay for the service.
+Most of the time, the charges are paid by the SMS sender but for some services like stocks and share prices, mobile banking facilities, and leisure booking services, etc. the recipient of the SMS has to pay for the service.

-Using GPRS service, you can browse Internet and can play games on the Internet, you can download movies or music, etc. So a service provider will charge you based on the data uploaded as well as data downloaded on your mobile phone.
+Using GPRS service, you can browse, play games on the Internet, and download movies.
+So a service provider will charge you based on the data uploaded as well as data downloaded on your mobile phone.
 These charges will be based on per Kilo Byte data downloaded/uploaded.

-Additional parameter could be a Quality of Service provided to you.
-If you want to watch a movie, then a low quality may work because some data loss may be acceptable to you, but if you are downloading a zip file, then a single byte loss will corrupt your complete downloaded file.
+Additional parameter could be a QoS provided to you.
+If you want to watch a movie, then a low QoS may work because some data loss may be acceptable, but if you are downloading a zip file, then a single byte loss will corrupt your complete downloaded file.

 Another parameter could be peak and off peak time to download a data file or to browse the Internet.

-Most of the supplementary services are being provided based on monthly rental or absolutely FREE.
-Like Call Waiting, Call Forwarding, Calling Number Identification, and call on hold are available at very low or zero prices.
+Most of the supplementary services are being provided based on monthly rental or absolutely free.
+For example, call waiting, call forwarding, calling number identification, and call on hold are available at zero cost.

-Call Baring is a service, which service providers use just to recover their dues, etc., otherwise this service is not being used by any subscriber.
+Call barring is a service, which service providers use just to recover their dues, etc., otherwise this service is not being used by any subscriber.

-Call conferencing service is a form of simple telephone call where customer will be charged for multiple calls made at a time.
+Call conferencing service is a form of simple telephone call where the customers are charged for multiple calls made at a time.
 No service provider charges extra charge for this service.